 Concussions in Youth Athletes - New Mexico

-This law requires that coaches may not allow any student exhibiting the symptoms of a brain injury to participate in an athletic activity.
+New Mexico law requires that coaches may not allow any student exhibiting the symptoms of a brain injury to participate in an athletic activity.
 Any student suspected of a brain injury may return to participation no sooner than one week after receiving the injury and only after no longer exhibiting signs, symptoms or behavior consistent with a brain injury and receiving a medical release from a licensed health care professional.
 School districts must provide training to coaches and the New Mexico activities association must develop rules and protocols regarding concussions.
-In addition, an information sheet on concussions must be provided to each parent/guardian at the start of the school year and be signed and returned by the parent/guardian before their child may participate in the athletic activity.
+In addition, an information sheet on concussions must be provided at the start of the school year and be signed by the student athlete and the parent/guardian before their child may participate in the athletic activity.
 The law defines student athletic activity as a sanctioned middle, junior or high school function that the New Mexico activities association regulates.
 A student athlete is a middle, junior or high school student who engages in, is eligible to engage in, or seeks to engage in a school athletic activity.

 The official version of this section is currently available online at: